 Hormones are released by the pituitary gland in the brain to stimulate the ovaries during the reproductive cycle.
 These hormones cause some of the woman's eggs, which are stored in the follicles of her ovaries, to start to grow and mature.

-The follicles start producing estrogen - a hormone.
+The follicles start producing a hormone called estrogen.
 The increased estrogen causes the womb lining to become thicker in preparation for receiving a fertilized egg.

-If the egg is not fertilized, estrogen and progesterone levels will drop, and the lining of the uterus (endometrium) will start breaking down - marking the start of the period.
+If the egg is not fertilized, estrogen and progesterone levels will drop, and the lining of the uterus (endometrium) will start breaking down.
+This marks the start of the period.